 Howard Schultz talks about how inefficient Starbucks’ supply chain was.

 Particularly interesting as a leadership lesson learned for me was the fact that the supply chain had no real supply chain expert.

 Starbucks used to promote from within, what the author calls “stretch hires”.

 But it seems like sometimes one does need experts.

 Starbucks’ supply chain didn’t need generalists to learn on the job, it had become a very complex matter that needed specialists.

 Schultz talks about the 10.000 people strong conference he was being pressured to scrap to save costs.

-He says he needed to see all the leaders and store manager all together to reignite the passion and remind of the company’s values.
+He says he needed to see all the leaders and store managers all together to reignite the passion and remind them of the company’s values.

 Chapter 24: Nimble Someone